mattermost-community/mattermost-plugin-nagios/README.md

 ## Installing the plugin

-1. Download the latest version of the plugin from the [releases page](https://github.com/ulumuri/mattermost-plugin-nagios/releases)
+1. Download the latest stable version of the plugin from the [releases page](https://github.com/ulumuri/mattermost-plugin-nagios/releases)
 2. In Mattermost, go to **System Console → Plugins → Management**
 3. Upload the plugin in the **Upload Plugin** section
 4. Configure the plugin before you enable it :arrow_down: